mistycheney/MouseBrainAtlas/README.md

 * parameter id, e.g. `param_id = 5`

 The notebook then calls the script `CrossValidationPipelineScriptShellNoMagicV1.py` with proper arguments.

+Yuncong to explain how to run thing using just the notebook and taking parameters from a file (not google doc)

 Output will be generated in the sub-directory `<dataset name>_<image index>_param<parameter id>` under the output path.
 One can download the output by running [`download_all.sh`](https://gist.github.com/mistycheney/8e31ea126e23011871e6) on the local machine.